 - a.
 Prompt and Direct Input: The governance structure should promptly provide an effective, efficient and meaningful mechanism for stakeholder input directly to the ISO Board on EIM decision-making.
-This will ensure that the Board makes well-informed decisions during the start-up and early implementation phase of EIM, and that stakeholders' voices are heard in this process. - b.
+This will ensure that the Board makes well-informed decisions during the early operational phase of EIM, and that stakeholders' voices are heard in this process. - b.
 Adaptable Structure: The governance structure should be designed to be adaptable, so that it can evolve as necessary to address the changing needs of EIM as it matures and grows. - c.
 Promote Successful Implementation: The governance structure should promote the successful implementation of EIM.
 To that end, the initial governance structure should be established under existing authority so as not to delay the overall implementation of the EIM initiative.
 The governance structure should also consider and seek to address the needs and interests of entities that have committed to participating in EIM, potential future EIM participants, existing ISO market participants, and other relevant stakeholders.
 The governance structure should also embrace a duty to the success of the EIM initiative as a whole.

 The proposed two-step process attempts to meet each of these objectives.
-The first objective is met by establishing an initial advisory committee of interested stakeholders that can provide input to the ISO Board and to ISO management during the start-up and early implementation phase.
-This ensures that the Transitional Committee has direct and ongoing communication with the Board throughout the implementation period.
+The first objective is met by establishing an initial advisory committee of interested stakeholders that can provide direct and ongoing input to the ISO Board and to ISO management during the final pre-start-up testing and early operational phase of EIM.

 The second objective is met by including in the Transitional Committee charter the responsibility to develop a proposal for an independent EIM governance body that would meet the needs of EIM beyond the initial implementation phase.
 This second phase of the process will allow for an efficient and flexible EIM governance structure that can develop as conditions warrant, based on the experience and knowledge gained in the start-up and early implementation phase.
 For example, as discussed in Section 5 below, the ISO envisions that it would seek FERC's approval to establish an independent governance structure with certain decision-making authority regarding EIM market rules, which could include specified filing rights under the Federal Power Act.
-Such a structure would require that the membership of the EIM governing entity be independent of market participants, and it would thus be made up of a diverse group of individuals that are not employed by or affiliated with any EIM market participant.
-The individuals qualified to serve would also be prohibited from any financial interest in a market participant.
+Such a structure would require that the membership of the EIM governing entity be independent of market participants, and it would thus be made up of a diverse group of individuals that are not employed by or affiliated with any EIM market participant. individuals qualified to serve would also be prohibited from any financial interest in a market participant.
 Although the ISO's proposal would establish certain broad parameters with respect to such issues, the proposal intentionally avoids prescribing the specifics of this structure or of the nature or extent of any decision-making authority vested in this structure in order to allow such decisions to be informed by the deliberations and work of the Transitional Committee, the feedback and knowledge developed through the Transitional Committee's open stakeholder process, and the experience gained through EIM operation.